 Each year the city provides a bulky item pickup to half of Overland Park using Antioch as the dividing line.

-Single-family through four-plex homes on the east side of Antioch will be served in the fall of 2017.
-This year's collection schedule is:
+Single-family through four-plex homes on the west side of Antioch will be served in 2018.

-The program served homes west of Antioch in 2016.
+The program served homes east of Antioch in 2017.

 Regulations for Pickup